samsuh/2026-journal/README.md

 # 2026-journal

+## 7/2/26 - Thursday
+- Parents prob heading back to jeju. check in on them
+- Cycling day probably. maybe zwift if it looks like its gonna rain.

 ## 7/1/26 - Wednesday
 - 2026 is half over. damn.
 - DONE ~~Gym, Set A. coaching.~~ i dont think i have many sessions left. apparently 2-3 more.